invtrdan/COVID-DODGE-Server/README.md

 # COVID_DODGE_Server
-This is the login for COVID DODGE.
+This is the server for COVID DODGE.